reviniere/TwitchControl/README.md

 ### Prerequisites
 1) Minimum Python version 3.7
 2) Python library [TwitchIO](https://github.com/TwitchIO/TwitchIO), can be installed with: `pip install twitchio`
+3) You must have [ModImporter](https://github.com/SGG-Modding/ModImporter/releases) in your Hades/Content directory
+4) You must have [ModUtil](https://github.com/SGG-Modding/ModUtil/releases/) in your Hades/Content/Mods folder
-3) You must have the latest [StyxScribe](https://github.com/SGG-Modding/StyxScribe) mod for Hades
+5) You must have the latest [StyxScribe](https://github.com/SGG-Modding/StyxScribe) mod for Hades installed

 ### Setup steps
 1) Get a [Twitch Chat OAuth token](https://twitchapps.com/tmi/)